 The savings didn’t end with those direct costs, however.
 Like many government agencies, the technology team at this organization was chronically understaffed and lacked the specialists needed to adequately operate and monitor existing security technology.
 Consolidating security solutions allowed the agency to consolidate management responsibilities and dramatically increase staff effectiveness.
 It also gave the agency’s IT professionals better visibility into how bandwidth is utilized in their environment.

 Three months after deploying the product, my customer is incredibly pleased with the early results.
-The solution’s centralized monitoring and management capability alone justifies the investment, but the agency’s IT leaders are also thrilled to have answers to their other security needs without purchasing additional products.
+The solution’s centralized monitoring and management capability alone justify the investment, but the agency’s IT leaders are also thrilled to have answers to their other security needs without purchasing additional products.
 They’ve identified several unnecessary, bandwidth-intensive applications running on the network and decreased the need for additional bandwidth.
 And, most important, they now rest comfortably, knowing that the agency’s networks are protected against cybersecurity threats with the best available technology.

 This blog post brought to you by: